Back in the Game (song): Background

 Pritchard had previously collaborated with Yorke, creating two remixes of the track "Bloom" by Radiohead for their remix album, TKOL RMX 1234567.
 One of these remixes appeared under the alias of "Harmonic 313".
 Yorke's vocals were also featured on Pritchard's 2016 track, "Beautiful People".
 Yorke performed "Back in the Game" in 2024 during his Everything solo tour of Australia and Asia.
 He first performed it in Christchurch.

 Composition

 "Back in the Game" has been described as electronic, alternative and rock.
 Tom Breihan of Stereogum called the track "woozy" and "slippery".
 The track opens with an eerie synthesiser-based beat.
 Daisy Carter of DIY called the instrumental aspects of the track a "glitchy, immersive electronic soundscape".
 The track also makes use of a bass motif throughout, which one critic likened to the sound of a tuba.
 Andy Price of MusicRadar called the track a "strident, electronic menace".

 Many critics noted Yorke's digitally modified vocals throughout the track.
 Yorke's vocals were digitally warped and distorted by Pritchard with the use of a H910 Harmonizer.
-Critics stated how these modified vocals lended an eerie and mysterious aspect.
+Critics stated these modified vocals lent an eerie and mysterious aspect.